snotskie/ttrpg/md/index.md

 Lifestyle upgrade options overcharge one or two of a character's Stats, which provides situational aid.

-- **Overcharged:** When you would fail a Check or lose a Contest while performing a Spark roll using an overcharged Stat, receive $+X$ in aid, where $X$ is half the size of the die used in the Spark roll.
+- **Overcharged:** When you would fail a Check while performing a Spark roll using an overcharged Stat, receive $+X$ in aid, where $X$ is half the size of the die used in the Spark roll.

-### Contests
+### Attacks
 <!-- _class: rules -->

-Contests are similar to Checks, but performed against another character.
-There are two types of Contests: violent and non-violent.
+Attacks are similar to Checks, but performed against another character.
+There are two types of Attacks: violent and non-violent.

-- **Violent Contest:** A violent Contest is when a character performs an action against another character's will using Hurt.
-All Contests involving Hurt are potentially dangerous.
+- **Violent Attack:** A violent Attack is when a character performs an action against another character's will using Hurt.
+All Attacks involving Hurt are potentially dangerous.
 Unexpected things can happen and things can get out of hand quickly.
-- **Non-violent Contest:** A non-violent Contest is when a character performs an action against another character's will using any Stat besides Hurt.
+- **Non-violent Attack:** A non-violent Attack is when a character performs an action against another character's will using any Stat besides Hurt.

-To perform a Contest:
+To perform an Attack:

-1. **Attack Stat:** The Attacker chooses if they are performing a violent or non-violent Contest and selects the appropriate Stat to use.
+1. **Attack Stat:** The Attacker chooses if they are performing a violent or non-violent Attack and selects the appropriate Stat to use.
 2. **Defense Stat:** The Defender chooses a Stat to represent their defense, according to the Attack and Defense Stats table below.
 3. **Difficulty:** If the Defender's Defense Stat Die is larger than the Attacker's Attack Stat Die, or if there are more Defenders than Attackers, then the Check below is Hard.
 If the reverse is true, then the Check is Easy.
-And if the Attack is a combination of actions, such as striking a foe while also jumping over a wide chasm, then the Check is Complex.
+And if the Attack is a combination of actions, then the Check is Complex.
-4. **Attack:** The Attacker performs the Check with their chosen Stat.
+4. **Attack:** The Attacker performs the Check with their chosen Stat to determine success.

 ---
 <!-- _class: rules -->